callenengineering/midpt/README.md

 There are two reasons for this:

 1. If you gave a destination type and a radius, the places may not be _exactly_ in the middle but it will be close
 2. One route may be more direct than the other.
-If you have to take a side streets the whole way but your friend can fly on the highway, they will have a longer journey.
+If you have to take a side streets the whole way but your friend can fly on the highway, they will have a shorter journey.